 Refusing to return

-In Vermont, the Department of Labor has received many calls from employers about the matter, and it has taken steps to address the situation.
+In Vermont, the Department of labour has received many calls from employers about the matter, and it has taken steps to address the situation.
 Vermont DOL issued a press release, and shared it with a regional human resources association.

 Titled, “Unemployment Claimants Called Back Must Accept Suitable Work,” the press release indicates that while exceptions exist for employees who have been exposed to COVID-19 or individuals who must care for a family member, others must return to work.
 The DOL acknowledges the elephant in the room, noting that “refusal to accept employment wages … will be construed as a refusal of work, regardless of whether you will make less than you would collecting unemployment benefits.”